-Our
+Our Story

 When we aren't gardening or spending time with our own dogs, we support our community in Idaho and spend many hours a year transporting animals on 'freedom rides' from shelters to rescues and homes.
 Usually dogs, but we've also transported cats, bunnies, and recently a rooster.
-We've had the pleasure of fostering many dogs who needed some training and a safe space between the shelter and a forever home, and have had the honor of raising three of our own including one who was rescued in very bad shape just before his euthanasia deadline and who's story is below.
-Some day, we hope to marry our loves of gardening and pups to open a nursery with a rescue in the back!
+We've fostered many dogs who needed training, medical rehab, or just a safe space between the shelter and a forever home.

 Support Animals with Us